-F. Special Instructions Concerning Motions for Summary Judgment

-1. In my view the overuse of motions filed pursuant to Fed.
+- F. Special Instructions Concerning Motions for Summary Judgment - 1.
+In my view the overuse of motions filed pursuant to Fed.
 R. Civ.
 P. 56 in this District unreasonably delays the progress of civil litigation.
-Counsel are well-advised to avoid reflexively filing a motion for summary judgment.

-2. Subject to any other order I might enter in a particular case with regard to motions filed under Fed.
+Counsel are well-advised to avoid reflexively filing a motion for summary judgment. - 2.
+Subject to any other order I might enter in a particular case with regard to motions filed under Fed.
 R. Civ.
 P. 56, each party shall be limited to the filing of a single motion for summary judgment, usually but not necessarily filed at the conclusion of pretrial discovery.
 In addition, however, no later than 30 days after entry of the initial scheduling order, a party may also file one early motion for partial summary judgment ("Early Motion for Partial Summary Judgment") which presents a substantial and well-supported argument for final disposition of all claims, significantly reducing the claims or issues in the case, or the amount of discovery required, or for materially affecting the settlement calculus.
-To be clear, a party may file both one early motion for partial summary judgment, or a second Early Motion for Partial Summary judgment, or a second Early Motion for Partial Summary Judgment, without prior leave of court, which shall be granted in only the most extraordinary circumstances.

-3. All motions for summary judgment, including Early Motions for Partial Summary Judgment, must contain a section entitled "Movant's Statement of Material Facts."
+To be clear, a party may file both one early motion for partial summary judgment and one motion for summary judgment.
+However, no party may file a second motion for summary judgment, or a second Early Motion for Partial Summary Judgment, without prior leave of court, which shall be granted in only the most extraordinary circumstances. - 3.
+All motions for summary judgment, including Early Motions for Partial Summary Judgment, must contain a section entitled "Movant's Statement of Material Facts."
 This Statement shall set forth in simple, declarative sentences, all of which are separately numbered and paragraphed, each material fact the movant believes supports movant's claim that movant is entitled to judgment as a matter of law.
 Each statement of fact must be accompanied by a specific reference to supporting evidence in the record.
-4. Any party opposing the motion for summary judgment, or an Early Motion for Partial Summary Judgment, shall provide a "Response to Movant's Material Facts" in its brief, admitting or denying the asserted material facts set forth by the movant, as follows: